 CMF Church Catalyst workers in Germany have developed ministry partnerships with a variety of local organizations, including a church, a private school, and a refugee center.

 The Kreuzkirche is a local church in the city of Tübingen that has been very supportive of the work of Unterwegs, our Globalscope campus ministry in the city.
 CMF missionaries now partner with the church to expand into ministry with new age groups through various relational ministries.

 CMF missionaries also work in local organizations in Kandern, Germany, including a private school called Black Forest Academy where they teach and provide administrative support, and a local refugee center where CMF missionaries help support refugees who have been displaced due to political unrest, human rights violations, war, and religious persecution.

 A university city in southern Germany, Tübingen is the location of the first Globalscope ministry in this country.
 The town is dominated by students who attend one of the country’s most famous and oldest universities, the Eberhard Karls University Tübingen, and has a village feel, full of typical southern German charm.

-A new Unterwegs team has formed for a third campus ministry in Erlangen, a town of more than 100,000 people in the southeastern state of Bavaria, near the city of Nuremberg.
+Another Unterwegs team has formed a campus ministry in Erlangen, a town of more than 100,000 people in the southeastern state of Bavaria, near the city of Nuremberg.
 It is home to the University of Erlangen-Nuremberg and is known for its historic architecture, excellent food and beautiful, pastoral surroundings.